globaltrouble/tg-prog-lang-cat/research/fasttext/README.md

    Following the code/no-code classification, we predict the programming language of the given code snippet using a separate FastText classification model.
 This final step completes the language identification process, ensuring accuracy and efficiency in classifying programming languages.

+   Training code for both models can be found in fasttext-train.ipynb notebook